Cranberry White Chocolate Scones

 Great for Gift Giving - wrap in cellophane, add a festive bow and you've got the perfect hostess gift!

-These irresistible scones make the perfect pastry for Christmas morning with a big mug of peppermint white hot chocolate or crockpot wassail.
+I've always been a fan of scones that are buttery and crumbly, not the ones that feel more like muffins.
+These irresistible scones are exactly what I love.
+They're the perfect pastry to enjoy on Christmas morning with a big mug of peppermint white hot chocolate or a cozy cup of crockpot wassail.

-If you're looking for more pastry recipes, try these Lemon Scones that taste like sunshine on a plate!
+If you're looking for more delicious bakes, try these Lemon Scones that taste like sunshine on a plate, or this Blueberry Coffee Cake recipe that's bursting with juicy blueberries.

 Have you ordered scones at your local bakery and wondered how difficult it would be to make them at home?
-Trust me, if I can whip up these buttery breakfast pastries, so can you!
+Trust me, you can do this!

 The hardest part is making sure you don't overwork the dough.
 Other than that, it's all about measuring and mixing.
 And the end result is worth every step!